The cinema sector in full transformation

 - Emergence of innovative technologies : virtual reality (VR), augmented reality (AR) and artificial intelligence (AI) are transforming production processes.

 - Changing public expectations : 69% of viewers are looking for rich movie experiences, according to recent data.
+“Recent studies by the CNC show a strong expectation of enriched theater experiences (animations, events, immersion) among the public, especially young people.” source: CNC study Young people and cinema

-Jobs in constant reinvention
+Audiovisual professions in constant reinvention

-AMCA: training adapted to current challenges
+AMCA: training adapted to the current challenges of the image industry

 - Strategic specializations : our courses meet the needs of the market with courses in: